Science Communication (M.S.Com. or G.Dip.)

 *You are required to upload the following documents to the MyLaurentian portal:

-- Personal statement of interest: A brief explanation (about one page in length) of why you are interested in the program, how it fits with your personal goals, what you believe you can bring to the program, and what you hope to get out of it.
+- Personal statement of interest: Brief explanation (1-2 pages in length) of why you are interested in our program, how you think our program can help you accomplish your personal goals, what you believe you can bring to the program, and what you hope to get out of the experience.
+This document is an opportunity to express your passion for furthering your professional development in the field of science communication.

-- Evidence of science background: Brief description (about one paragraph) of academic pursuits, work experience, or volunteer efforts in science-related fields.
+- Evidence of science background: Brief description (about half of a page) of academic pursuits, work experience, or volunteer efforts in science-related fields.
+Applicants can provide a lengthier document if they need to demonstrate that they have significant science experience in addition to their core degree.

-- Evidence of communication ability: One or two pieces of communication created in any medium (written articles, Honours theses, presentations, posters, videos, etc.) that illustrate your ability to communicate technical information to a target audience.
+- Evidence of communication ability: Two pieces of communication created in any medium (written articles, presentations, posters, videos, blogs, infographics, outreach materials, etc.) that illustrate your ability to communicate technical information to a target audience.
+We encourage you to synthesize specialist documents like honours theses or published works into condensed plain language formats that are appropriate for non-experts in the topic of choice.
 These pieces would preferably, but not necessarily, cover a science topic.
-This section could also include a description of past communication experiences or anything you feel would give us a better appreciation of your ability as a communicator.
+This section could also include a description of past communication experiences (ie. describing an event you participated in or public speaking experiences) that you feel would give us a better appreciation of your ability as a communicator.
+If you wish to submit multimedia files (ie. a video, a podcast), please upload the file to an online location and copy the URL into a PDF that you submit to the application portal.

 Step 4.
 Once the Admissions Office receives all information and the application is deemed complete, the application file will be forwarded to the department.
 A Science Communication Program Admissions Committee will meet to review the suitability of all candidates only after receiving complete application files for all applications submitted prior to the application deadline.
 The committee will select a maximum of 15 successful candidates and forward these recommendations to the Dean of the School of Graduate Studies at Laurentian University.
 The Graduate Studies office will verify the dossier and if satisfactory, the Dean of Graduate Studies will forward the recommendation to the Office of Admissions at Laurentian University for admission.